Spoiler alert…it doesn’t involve cleaning your house!

 Thank you for scheduling an appointment with one of our talented consultants at Nurture Columbus!
 We look forward to working with you and joining your village.

 We love working with clients in their homes!
 Appointment times have a 30 minute arrival window due to previous appointments, travel time, and possible traffic.
 Your scheduled appointment time is an approximate arrival time.
 If you’re consultant is going to be more than 15 minutes early or late, they will send you a text with their exact ETA.
-Expect your initial consultation to last between 1-2 hours.
+Expect your initial consultation to last around 1.5 hours.

 A follow-up appointment can be scheduled at the end of your consultation, if more in person support is required.
 Either way, your consultant will provide you with email, text, or phone (your choice) support for 2 weeks to check in on how your care plan is going and make changes as needed.
 While you will receive a couple of follow up emails from us, we know having a new baby is overwhelming, so we do expect to hear from you if more help is needed or you have questions (we also love happy updates and fun baby pics when things are going well!).